mysociety/alaveteli/doc/INSTALL.md

     bundle exec rake spec

-If there are failures here, something has gone wrong with the preceding steps (see the next section for a common problem and workaround).
+If there are failures here, something has gone wrong with the preceding steps (see the next section for common problems and workarounds).
 You might be able to move on to the next step, depending on how serious they are, but ideally you should try to find out what's gone wrong.